Ano ang Utang at Instant Pautang?

 Online lenders are private lenders willing to give short-term loans at the shortest process borrowers can ever experience.
 Lenders such as Cash Mart can even disburse cash within the day of application.

 Is it Safe to Utang in the Philippines?

 Yes, in fact, there is a law that supports the such financial activity.

 REPUBLIC ACT No. 3765

-The Truth Lending Act mandates all lenders, both banks and private lenders, to be transparent with their terms and disclose all costs in the agreement contract.
-All costs and amounts must be itemized to prevent lack of awareness in part of the borrowers.
+The Truth Lending Act mandates all lenders, including banks, and private lenders, to be transparent with their terms and disclose all costs in the agreement contract.
+All costs and amounts must be itemized to prevent a lack of awareness on the part of the borrowers.